MartaCRosa/chronic-illness-buddy/README.md

 ## Features

-### Model Predictor
+### Glucose Level Predictor
-The model predictor uses user-provided details to make health predictions.
+The glucose level predictor uses user-provided details to predict and classify the state of the glucole level.
 The required inputs include:
 - Age
--Gender
+- Gender
 - Weight
 - Height
 - Heart Rate